 - Other Optional Materials (Addenda, UK Law interest statement) (via LSAC or to UK Law Admissions)

-After applying, you will receive an email acknowledging receipt of your application from UK Law giving you information on accessing the online status checker.
+After applying, you will receive an email acknowledging receipt of your application from UK Law with information regarding how to access the online status checker.

 UK Law's application fee is $50.00.
 By applying electronically and paying the application fee via LSAC, your submission constitutes your certification of the truthfulness of the information contained in your application.